bonigarcia/webdrivermanager/README.md

 * http://localhost:4041/firefoxdriver : To download the latest version of *geckodriver*
 * http://localhost:4041/operadriver : To download the latest version of *operadriver*
 * http://localhost:4041/phantomjs : To download the latest version of *phantomjs* driver
-* http://localhost:4041/edgedriver : To download the latest version of *MicrosoftWebDriver*
+* http://localhost:4041/edgedriver : To download the latest version of *msedgedriver*
 * http://localhost:4041/iedriver : To download the latest version of *IEDriverServer*

 These requests use HTTP GET and can be done using a normal browser.
 The driver binary is automatically downloaded by the browser since it is sent as an attachment in the HTTP response.